jiabinq/openpi/my_notes/autodl_setup_guide.md

 git add .

 # Commit them with a descriptive message
-git commit -m "My local changes for AutoDL training"
+git commit -m "Added Single Arm SO100"

 # Push the commit to your fork's main branch
 git push origin main